 Do not connect electrical equipment to the engine's charging system.
 The connected equipment and the engine could both be damaged.
-IMPORTANT: If motor is operated without a battery, DO NOT connect any electrical equipment to motor's charging system as electrical damage could result.

 While seated, press start button to START motor.
 Crank the engine no longer than 10 seconds.

-- 1. Start button - 2.
-NEUTRAL
+- 2. NEUTRAL

 IMPORTANT: The starter motor can be damaged if operated continuously for more than 10 seconds.